angular/angular/aio/content/guide/roadmap.md

 _Completed Q2 2021_

 The goal of this project is to improve the experience and remove legacy dependency by transitioning the language service to Ivy.
 Today the language service still uses the View Engine compiler and type checking, even for Ivy applications.
 We want to use the Ivy template parser and improved type checking for the Angular Language service to match application behavior.
-This migration will also be a step towards unblocking the removal of View Engine, which will simplify Angular, reduce the npm package size, and improve the framework's maintainability.
+This migration is also a step towards unblocking the removal of View Engine, which will simplify Angular, reduce the npm package size, and improve the framework's maintainability.

 ### Increased security with native [Trusted Types](https://web.dev/trusted-types/) in Angular

 _Completed Q2 2021_

 In collaboration with Google's security team, we're adding support for the new Trusted Types API.
-This web platform API will help developers build more secure web applications.
+This web platform API helps developers build more secure web applications.

 ### Optimized build speed and bundle sizes with Angular CLI webpack 5